-by its inventor Dr. Craig S. Wright under the pseudonym Satoshi Nakamoto.
+The vision for Bitcoin, a peer-to-peer electronic cash system, was outlined by its inventor Dr. Craig S. Wright under the pseudonym Satoshi Nakamoto.
+Four months later, the first open-source Bitcoin client software was released.

 December, 2010

-and takes a sabbatical
+Satoshi gets concerned and takes a sabbatical

 Dr. Wright was concerned about Bitcoin’s misuse by anonymous developers and criminals, as well as its association with projects like WikiLeaks.
 He removed himself from the project to work on more complex ideas like the Metanet.